Smiling men examine a display at an outdoor corporate workshop or team offsite on a modern terrace.

 12. Egg Drop Challenge

-Teams are given a short time and limited resources (e.g., straws, paper, tape) to engineer a device that prevents a raw egg from breaking when dropped from a height.
-This stresses resource management, collaborative design, and managing risk versus reward.
+Engineer a device from straws, paper, and tape that keeps a raw egg from breaking when dropped from a height.
+Tests resource management and risk assessment.

 13. 20 Questions (Strategic Deduction)